SEARCH ENGINE OPTIMISATION

 An International DisruptorCAMPLIFY

-Around the same time our agency kicked off (in early 2015), our director Dave also co-founded a little Newcastle-based startup that had big dreams of becoming the “Airbnb for caravans”.
+In early 2015, our director Dave also co-founded a little Newcastle-based startup that had big dreams of becoming the “Airbnb for caravans”.
 A bold new plan, Camplify had this big vision of activating people’s under-utilised RVs to more people experience the joys of camping.
 Starting life as a twinkle in CEO Justin Hales’ eye, Camplify was just another “peer-to-peer marketplace idea” at the time.
 With no funding, no customers and no idea of what the future would hold, all we really knew was that there were a tonne of RVs that were sitting on people’s lawns not being used.
 That was enough for us to take a leap of faith and become part of Camplify’s digital marketing team.

 Channels and tactics